We live in a social world.

 Anxiety disorders, on the other hand, are a mental diagnosis characterized by a severe set of symptoms based on anxiety and fear, with physical symptoms like hyperventilation, elevated heart rate, shakiness, and even panic attacks.
 Anxiety disorders can produce an anxiety attack without warning or reason, or, they can be triggered by excessive stress.
 Sometimes, anxiety disorders are linked to a different mental illness like major depression and manic depression.
 At other times, anxiety can lead to depression.

 The difference is a matter of frequency, severity, and reason.
 Anxiety – without the disorder part – is triggered.
 It comes, and it goes again.
 But in an anxiety disorder, whether a generalized anxiety disorder or something more specific, the anxiety can stay long after the perceived threat or danger has passed.
 A person can be anxious about anything – it depends on their specific fears, or what they’ve developed the most aversion to.
-Having a social anxiety disorder is common, but one can also be anxious about plane travel, tight spaces, certain animals, or other things.
+Having a social anxiety symptoms is common, but one can also be anxious about plane travel, tight spaces, certain animals, or other things.
 In these scenarios, the anxiety disorder is also known as a phobia.

 Differentiating Shyness with Anxiety